swiftlang/swift-testing/Sources/Testing/Testing.docc/EnablingAndDisabling.md

 See https://swift.org/CONTRIBUTORS.txt for Swift project authors -->

-Enable or disable individual tests before they run.
+Conditionally enable or disable individual tests before they run.

 ## Overview